omar-polo/gmid/README.md

-On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges and has `unveil(2)`ed only the directories that it serves; the executor has `stdio sendfd proc exec` as pledges.
+On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges and has `unveil(2)`ed only the directories that it serves.
+Furthermore, the executor process has `stdio sendfd proc exec` as pledges.

-On FreeBSD, the executor process is sandboxed with `capsicum(4)`.
+On FreeBSD, the listener process is sandboxed with `capsicum(4)`.

+On linux, a seccomp filter is installed for the listener process.